jowj/halfhazard/README.md

 ??. [ ] move all buttons to a ctrl click menu to clean up UI ??. [ ] Add a navigation menu for each  group?
 - [ ] fix some of the UI in iOS
-    - [ ] Certain user input bars have a gray box over them, which don't allow users to add input
+    - [X] Certain user input bars have a gray box over them, which don't allow users to add input
     - [ ] The UI in general is Too Large, and should be shrunk a bit.
     - [ ] I should use a different input mechanism than labelled buttons on IOS.
 Maybe swipe to reveal?
+- [ ] Move to using a navigation stack, I think.
+Should make some of the UI easier to use.
+- [ ] add user configuration page
+- [ ] Figure out why I can't tint some of my buttons appropriately:
+    - See the createCategory view
+- [ ] Implement an alternative to my old "need to apply defaults" thing; papa had something that seemed good?